livarb/turbo-chrome-ext/README.md

 #### Organisation-page
 Example: [Kartverket](https://data.norge.no/organisasjoner/statens-kartverk)
-- show list of apps/services that use at least one dataset from the organisation
+- Show list of apps/services that use at least one dataset from the organisation

 #### List of organisations on data.norge.no
 https://data.norge.no/organisasjoner
-- show number of apps/services that use at least one dataset from the organisation
+- Show number of apps/services that use at least one dataset from the organisation

 #### App-pages
 Example: [Trafikkhub](https://data.norge.no/app/trafikkhub)
+- Show name of publisher (in addition to dataset title) in list of datasets used (v0.8)
-- show a placeholder-text in case the app-entry points to a dataset that has been unpublished.
+- Show a placeholder-text in case the app-entry points to a dataset that has been unpublished.

 #### Node-URLs
 e.g. data.norge.no/node/X  where X is a running number corresponding to some content-type in Drupal.